Generating infinite random graphs: Introduction

+This model was first introduced by Kumar et al.\ \cite{Kum-Rag-Raj-Siv-Tom-Upf-99}, and later, a slightly modified and generalized version was defined by Bonato and Janssen \cite{Bon-Jan-07}.
+In their construction, besides the sequence $d_i$, an initial finite graph $H$ and a probability $p\in[0,1]$ is given. \begin{itemize} \item Let $G_0=H$. \item To construct $G_i$, add a new vertex $v$ to $G_{i-1}$ and choose its neighbors as follows. \begin{itemize} \item Choose a vertex $u\in V(G_{i-1})$ uniformly at random (called the \emph{copy vertex}).
+Connect $v$ to each neighbor of $u$ with probability $p$. \item Choose a set of $d_i$ vertices from $V(G_{i-1})$ uniformly at random, and connect $v$ to each vertex in this set. \item Delete multiple edges if necessary. \end{itemize} \end{itemize} Clearly, our process is a special case of this, when $p=0$.

+In \cite{Bon-Jan-07}, the authors only study the case when $d_i=\Theta(i^s)$ for some $s\in [0,1)$.
+Although we study very similar models, the common special case of our theorems is quite narrow: we imposed the extra condition that $p=0$, and they imposed strong extra conditions on $d_i$.
+Nevertheless, it is interesting to note that for the narrow special case when our assumptions coincide, our Theorem~\ref{thm:rado} implies the conclusions of their main theorems (Theorems~2.2 and 2.3 in \cite{Bon-Jan-07}), and more.

-\subsection{The Janson--Severini process}
+\subsubsection{The Janson--Severini process}

-Unknown to us at the time of this research, Janson and Severini \cite{Jan-Sev-13} introduced a process very closely related to ours.
-In fact our process is a special case of theirs.
+Janson and Severini \cite{Jan-Sev-13} introduced a process that also includes ours.
 Their construction is the following.
 For all $i=1,\ldots$, let $\nu_i$ be a probability distribution on $\{0,1,\ldots,i\}$.
 Construct the random graph $G_i$ as follows. \begin{itemize} \item Let $G_0=K_1$, the graph on a single vertex. \item Let $D_i$ be a random variable with distribution $\nu_i$, and construct $G_i$ by adding a new vertex to $G_{i-1}$ and connecting it to a uniformly random subset of size $D_i$ of $V(G_{i-1})$. \end{itemize}

 Of course our model is the special case of theirs when $\nu_i$ is a point mass at $d_i$.
 In fact, as an application of our theorems, we venture out to prove certain limiting behavior in their general model (which we call the ``double random process'') in Corollary~\ref{cor:dblrnd1}, and Theorem~\ref{thm:dblrnd2}.
-Note however that their study is from the view point of graphons introduced by Lov\'asz and Szegedy \cite{Lov-Sze-06} and Borgs, Chayes, Lov\'asz, S\'os and Vesztergombi \cite{Bor-Cha-Lov-Sos-Ves-08}.
+However, unlike us, they study the graphons, as limits of their sequence.
+(Graphons were introduced by Lov\'asz and Szegedy \cite{Lov-Sze-06} and Borgs, Chayes, Lov\'asz, S\'os and Vesztergombi \cite{Bor-Cha-Lov-Sos-Ves-08}.)
+In their main theorem, they determine the limit graphon when $D_n/n\overset{\text{p}}\to\nu$ for some probability measure $\nu$ on $[0,1]$.